Alon-Alush/alon-alush.github.io/_posts/Scraping/2025-05-24-scrapingdiscordmessages.md

 ---
-title: "Using DiscordChatExporter to scrape / export Discord servers and DMs"
+title: "How to use DiscordChatExporter to scrape / export Discord servers and DMs"
 classes: wide
 header:
   teaser: /assets/images/scraping/discord/usage.png